yvetteveve/blog/README.md

 ## App Specifications
 (SPECs)The following is what my program should handle:
-The user has to login into his/her account and sign in if the user has no account The user is able to read pitches without creating an account but the user cannot pitch without an account The user can also leave a comment to any pitch he/she wants but has to first login or create an account The user can also update his/her profile however the user like.
+The user has to login into his/her account and sign in if the user has no account The user is able to read blogs without creating an account but the user cannot blog without an account The user can also leave a comment to any pitch he/she wants but has to first login or create an account The user can also update his/her profile however the user like.
 SQLAlchemy errors, automatic sign out has a short time span